lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(23-Sep-18 05:06 PM)_

 > The Pirate cackles.
-> ”Ooh, a fiesty one!”
+> "Ooh, a fiesty one!"

 **Zander** _(23-Sep-18 05:06 PM)_